edgi-govdata-archiving/epa-geoportal-database-scraper/README.md

 # EPA Geo Portal Database Scraper

-Scrapes all the document IDs on http://gis.epa.ie/GetData/Download and submits requests for download links to be emailed to a specified email address.
+Scrapes all the document IDs on http://gis.epa.ie/GetData/Download and submits requests for download links to be emailed to a Mailback mailbox, and then fetches the zip file in the Mailback response and unpacks it to the local archive folder.

 # Usage